LDAWG-a11y/a11yWebApp/src/guides/responsive-tabbed-interfaces.md

 * We loop through our `widgetPanels` array, getting each element with the `panel` variable and the index with the `idx` variable
 * We set `role="tabpanel"` on each panel
 * If the `idx` is equal to our `open` variable we set: `tabindex="0"`, else we set the `hidden` attribute.
 This makes the active panel keyboard focusable, we're doing this as a user will be cycling through tabs with horizontal arrow keys, so pressing <kbd>Tab</kbd> whilst focusing on a `tab` should take them to the corresponding `tabpanel`, if you can guarantee the first element within the `tabpanel` is focusable, this would be unnecessary, but we'll assume we cannot know that in advance, as we have content creators using a CMS and the panels could contain anything, then the non-active tabs are just being `hidden`
-* Then outside of that loop we get our `widgetPanels` array, `reverse()` it and then move the panels `after()` the `widgetControlsWrapper` element, so now they are in the correct position and we revered that array so they appear in the correct DOM order
+* Then outside of that loop we get our `widgetPanels` array, `reverse()` it and then move the panels `after()` the `widgetControlsWrapper` element, so now they are in the correct position and we reversed that array so they appear in the correct order in the DOM

 So now we have two functions that generate the correct HTML and ARIA, one that creates accordions and one that creates tabs.